-- Deferred annuities: While immediate annuities give you payments right away, deferred annuities provide payments at a predetermined date in the future.
-There are different types of disbursement timelines for deferred annuities.
-For example, you could choose a plan that makes payments 15 or 25 years from now (depending on when you plan to retire) and continues for the rest of your life.
+Deferred annuities provide payments at a predetermined date in the future, coinciding with different disbursement timelines.
+For example, you could choose a plan that starts paying 15 or 25 years from now (depending on when you want to retire) and continues for the rest of your life.

 What Is a Qualified Employee Annuity?

 A qualified employee annuity is a retirement savings plan purchased by an employer for their employee.
-Qualified annuities are funded with pre-tax dollars, meaning there are no taxes owed on money that accrues in the account, given that no withdrawals are made.
+Qualified annuities are funded with pre-tax dollars (gross pay), meaning neither your contributions nor the investment gains are taxed until you begin receiving payouts in the distribution phase.

 What Are the IRS Requirements for an Employee Annuity?

-Per IRS standards, there are qualified and non-qualified employee annuities.
-The IRS requirements for an employee annuity are as follows:
+Qualified and non-qualified employee annuities are regulated differently.
+The IRS requirements for these programs are as follows:

-- Qualified employee annuities are funded with pre-tax dollars, whereas non-qualified annuities are funded with post-tax dollars.
+- Qualified employee annuities are funded with pre-tax dollars, while non-qualified annuities are funded with post-tax dollars.

-- If an employee receives annuity payments that have no investment in the contract, those payments are fully taxable.
+- If an employee receives annuity payments with no investment in the contract, those payments are fully taxable.

 - If an employee withdraws funds on or after their annuity start date, the entire amount is taxable.